mattwalker75/local_llm_framework/data_stores/README_FOR_RAG.txt

 Generate local vector store using the embedding model and .jsonl data
+   - IMPORTANT:  Due to how the terminal environment may process the command, you will want to put the command in a stand along temp script to execute
+                   - Update and use the following script:  CREATE_VECTOR_STORE.sh
    - The Vector Store will consist of a directory of data.
 You can move the generated directory to any location you want but do not modify any of the contents
    - Convert a single small file not worried about chunk size